Tiantai

 Tiantai is sometimes also called "The Dharma Flower School" (天台法華宗), after its focus on the Lotus Sūtra, whose Chinese title translates to "Subtle Dharma Lotus Flower Sutra".
 During the Sui dynasty (581–618), the Tiantai school became one of the leading schools of Chinese Buddhism, with numerous large temples supported by emperors and wealthy patrons.
 The school's influence waned and was revived again in the Tang by figures like Zhanran, experiencing a second revival period during the Song dynasty.
 Chinese Tiantai remains a living tradition to this day, being particularly strong in Hong Kong and Zhejiang Province.

 The Japanese Tendai school is also an influential tradition which branched off from Tiantai during the 9th century, and played a major role in the development of Japanese Buddhism.
-A Korean offshoot, the Cheontae school, was also established during the 12th century.
+A Korean branch, the Cheontae school, was also established during the 12th century.
 Furthermore, Tiantai (and its offshoots) were very influential in the development of other forms of East Asian Buddhism, such as Chan and Pure Land.